-iPhone Smuggler Gets Three Years in Prison - The Mac Observer
+Counterfeit iPhone Smuggler Gets Three Years in Prison - The Mac Observer

-iPhone smuggler Jianhua “Jeff” Li was sentenced to three years in prison after being convicted of smuggling 40,000 iPhones into the U.S. from China.
+iPhone smuggler Jianhua “Jeff” Li was sentenced to three years in prison after being convicted of smuggling 40,000 counterfeit iPhones into the U.S. from China.

 Smuggling iPhones

-Between July 2009 and February 2014, Mr. Li smuggled 40,000 iPhones into the United States.
+Between July 2009 and February 2014, Mr. Li smuggled 40,000 fake iPhones into the United States.
 He used fake labels and packaging to avoid detection by U.S. Customs.
 He made over US$1.1 million from the scheme, which he wired to overseas accounts.

 Jianhua “Jeff” Li, 44, previously pleaded guilty before U.S. District Judge Kevin McNulty of the District of New Jersey, to one count of conspiracy to traffic in counterfeit goods and labels and smuggle goods into the United States and one count of trafficking in counterfeit goods.
 Judge McNulty imposed the sentence today in Newark federal court.